BradyJRothrock/Oracle-Analytics-Cloud-Workshop/LabGuide400.md

     ![](images/400/img_4a_6_3v2.png " ")

-    You should now see a breakdown of the most common Indicators on social media.
+    Maximize the **Tag Cloud** visualization and you should now see a breakdown of the most common Indicators on social media.

     ![](images/400/img_4a_6_4.png " ")